COMPUTED AXIAL TOMOGRAPHY (CT OR cat) sCAN

 The healthcare team will give the patient exact instructions before a CT procedure.
 In general, the patient should wear comfortable, loose-fitting clothing to the appointment.
 If possible, leave all metal objects, including jewelry, eyeglasses, dentures or hair clips at home as they will need to be removed during the procedure.
 The radiation technician may provide a gown to wear during the actual scan.

 If a contrast dye will be used, the patient may be asked not to eat or drink anything for several hours beforehand.
-Be sure to inform the doctor of any allergies.
+Be sure to inform the doctor of any allergies to contrast dyes.
 The doctor will tell the patient whether to continue taking regular medications before the CT scan.

 What happens during a CT scan?